-- Can be formulated with Salicylic acid to treat acne or with Hyaluronic acid to treat dryness.
+- Can be formulated with Salicylic acid meant to treat acne or with Hyaluronic acid meant to treat dryness.

 Like many skincare items, an emulsion can address your specific skin issues if you search for formulas designed to treat what you wish to heal.
 “There are different emulsions to target specific skin concerns.
 For example, acne-prone patients might choose an emulsion with Salicylic acid,” says Dr. Bank.
 For those with dryness to contend with, some emulsions are formulated with humectant ingredients like Hyaluronic acid, which binds with water molecules to hydrate the skin.